klauer/epics-sumo-mirror/doc/glossary.rst

       The build database is also called :term:`BUILDDB`.
 It is a file in `JSON <http://www.json.org>`_ format which contains information on which versions of which modules were built.

+  commandline options
+      See :term:`commandline option`.

+  commandline option
+      This means an argument to a program that has the form "-[letter]" or "--[word]".
+Some commandline options may require that an argument immediately follows the option.

+  commands
+      See :term:`command`.

+  command
+      This is an argument to a program that doesn't start with a dash "-".
+In all programs here, you can give only *one* command while there may be several :term:`commandline options`.
+Commands may be immediately followed by command arguments.